chrisnoonan98675/site/xl-release/concept/docker-images-for-xl-release.markdown

 - images
 ---

-There are three types of Docker images available for XL Release:
+The available Docker images for XL Release:

 * A regular image based on Debian (slim) Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)
-* A regular image based on the Alpine Linux flavor of the [OpenJDK base image](https://hub.docker.com/_/openjdk/)
 * The Red Hat certified image based on the `rhel7-atomic` base image

-// ## Description / advantages of using the docker image

 ## Requirements and prerequisites

 To run the Docker image for XL Release you must have:
 * An XL Release valid license
-// * An installed version of Docker.
-Version?*
+* Docker version 18.03.1-ce installed

 ## Persistent configuration setup